‘Oh yes. Particularly in bed.’

 Jeremy Thorpe MP

-The first episode races pleasingly from scene to scene, whizzing us through conversations between Thorpe and his sniggering chum Peter Bessell (Alex Jennings) to the memory of Thorpe’s first encounter with Norman Scott in a stables, where Thorpe hands Scott his number from below an elevated little walkway, in a scene designed to remind you of Juliet’s balcony – if Romeo didn’t love Juliet, but want to hide her, sobbing, in a London flat.
+The first episode races pleasingly from scene to scene, whizzing us through conversations between Thorpe and his sniggering chum Peter Bessell (Alex Jennings) to the memory of Thorpe’s first encounter with Norman Scott in a stables.
+Thorpe is seen handing Scott his number from below an elevated little walkway, in set designed to remind you of Juliet’s balcony – if Romeo didn’t love Juliet, but want to hide her, sobbing, in a London flat.

 We meet Thorpe’s pushy mother, discover their political and social family ambitions, witness the homophobic prejudices of the House of Commons and spend time revelling in English idiosyncrasies – including one fellow MP so eccentric he offers his guests wellington boots so they don’t get bitten by the house badgers roaming about the place.